minhtran-q/aws-knowledge/README.md

   <br/>

   + Enable by default on AWS account, but it's only the 90-day event history.
-  + Don't get any storage in S3
+  + Don't get any storage in S3 unless configure a trail.
 </details>